intel/zephyr.js/docs/net-config.md

 API Documentation
 -----------------
+NetConfig is an [EventEmitter](./events.md) with the following events:

-### NetConfig.onup Event
+### Event: 'netup'
-`void onup(void);`

-This event is emitted when the underlying network interface comes online.
+Emitted when the underlying network interface comes online.
 This becomes important when using a networking client on 6lowpan, because you may need to wait for a BLE connection before issuing any socket connections.

-### NetConfig.ondown Event
+### Event: 'netdown'
-`void ondown(void);`

-The couterpart to `ondown`.
-This is issued when the networking interface goes offline.
+Emitted when the networking interface goes offline.

 ### NetConfig.setStaticIP
 `Boolean setStaticIP(String ip)`